redislabsdemo/IngestRedisStreams/README.md

 4. PubNub: Download PubNub Java SDK and libraries into your classpath.
 For more information visit, https://www.pubnub.com/docs/java-se-java/pubnub-java-sdk.

 5. Update the following Java programs:
    a.
-LettuceConnection.java: Change the Redis connection URI to connect to your Redis server
+LettuceConnection.java: Change the Redis connection URI to connect to your Redis server;
    b.
-InitializeConsumerGroup.java: If you don't want the default names for STREAM_ID and GROUP_ID, change them.
+InitializeConsumerGroup.java: If you don't want the default names for STREAM_ID and GROUP_ID, change them;
    c.
 TwitterIngestStream.java: Create a PubNub key for yourself and change it.

 ## Compiling